c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 ## 2) notes breakdown

-alternatively, if you want to explore these topics on your own, you can see below a high-level skeleton of the main projects, prototypes and references i've been working with. some of these will be more structured pages, others will be links to resources, others are still blank. follow your own judgment! 🙃
+alternatively, if you want to explore these topics on your own, you can see below a high-level skeleton of the main projects, prototypes and references i've been working with. some of these will be more structured pages, others will be links to resources, others are still blank. follow your own judgment/curiosity! 🙃

 on the contents below, the emojis mean different things. here's their caption: